The objective of the institute is divided into three missions:

 Education is one of the other important pillars of IQCC.
 Upper secondary school students are hosted in the Institute under the pre-university programme (Summer School), bachelor's degree students are supervised during their bachelor's thesis (TFG), it offers its own master linked to the University of Girona Master in Advanced Catalysis and Molecular Modelling (MACMoM) @MACMoMUdG , new PhDs are educated through the UdG’s doctoral programme in chemistry, and Erasmus exchange and post-doctoral students are welcomed.
 All in all, this allows students to work in a research group where they can improve their research skills with high level scientific projects, thus giving them the opportunity to launch a successful career in research at both an academic and an industrial level.

-The third axis on which the IQCC is based, innovation, enables us to solve important challenges for society through its four lines of research, which always aim for excellence:
+The IQCC's third cornerstone, innovation, enables us to solve important challenges for society through its four lines of research, where the commitment is always to excellence:

 - Computational chemistry tools

 - Sustainable catalysis